Hoodoo (spirituality): Conjuring the spirit of High John

 Zora Neale Hurston documented stories about High John the Conqueror from African Americans in the Southern United States.

 Mojo Workin': The Old African American Hoodoo System also discusses the "High John the Conqueror root" and myth as well as the "nature sack."
 In African American folk stories, High John the Conqueror was an African prince who was kidnapped from Africa and enslaved in the United States.
 He was a trickster and used his wit and charm to deceive and outsmart his enslavers.
 After the American Civil War, before High John the Conqueror returned to Africa, he told the newly freed slaves that if they ever needed his spirit for freedom, it would reside in a root they could use.
 According to some scholars, the origin of High John the Conqueror may have originated from African male deities such as Elegua, who is a trickster spirit in West Africa.
 By the twentieth century, white drugstore owners began selling High John the Conqueror products with the image of a white King on their labels, commercializing hoodoo.
 Zora Neale Hurston documented some history about High John the Conqueror from her discussions with African Americans in the South in her book, The Sanctified Church.
-Some African Americans believed High John the Conqueror freed the enslaved people and that the President Abraham Lincoln and the Civil War did not bring freedom for Black people.
+Some African Americans believed High John the Conqueror freed the enslaved people and that President Abraham Lincoln and the Civil War did not bring freedom for Black people.
 According to one woman interviewed by Hurston, Aunt Shady Anne Sutton, "These young Negroes reads they books and talk about the war freeing the Negroes, by Aye Lord!
 A heap sees, but a few knows.
 'Course, the war was a lot of help, but how come the war took place?
 They think they knows, but they don't.
 John de Conqueror put it into the white folks to give us our freedom."
 Anne Sutton said High John de Conqueror taught Black people about freedom and to prepare for their freedom in an upcoming war.
 The High John the Conqueror root was used to prevent whippings from enslavers and to win freedom from chattel slavery.
 The root was given to Frederick Douglass to prevent him from being whipped and beaten by a slave-breaker.
 Formerly enslaved person Henry Bibb used the High John root to protect himself by chewing and spitting the root towards his enslaver.